bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We spent half an hour on the summit taking in the gorgeous views before heading down.
 Retracing our steps, we quickly made our way back to the lower slopes.
 When we came to the drainage, however, we decided to leave it and take a break at some massive boulders that appeared out of place in the otherwise featureless landscape.

 Except for a couple of minutes of scrambling just before the summit, Ptarmigan Peak is a hike.
 And if we had summited in clouds, I'm sure I would have little good to say about this trip.
-But after arriving on the top, we forgot about the long approach and the scree slog as we took in the stunning views of Skoki Valley under blue skies.
+But after arriving on top, we forgot about the long approach and the scree slog as we took in the stunning views of Skoki Valley under blue skies.

 MOVIE